Reimagining the Claims Experience

 3 - send photos through email and wait

-To better understand the problem, I started to look into more data.
-Quantitative data offers me a good overview of the problem scale and a wide range of problem categories.
-Meanwhile, qualitative data helps me understand the problems more deeply.
-I get to empathize with the customer on their needs, motivation and specific usability problems.
+To better understand the problem, I analyzed both quantitative and qualitative data.
+Quantitative data provided a clear view of the scale of the issue and the range of problem categories, while qualitative insights helped me understand customer needs, motivations, and specific usability challenges.

 File a new claim